 If this function is enabled, then only one intruder alarm may be indicated at a time.
-Once an intruder alarm has been triggered and has still not ended, then no more alarms can be indicated no matter how many more times triggering occurs.
-After the alarm has ended, the system is then ready to indicate the next single intruder alarm.
+Once an intruder alarm has been triggered and has not ended yet, then no more alarms can be indicated no matter how many more times triggering occurs.
+When the alarm ends, the system is then ready to indicate the next single intruder alarm.

-This is to limit the number of SMS reports sent if hard-wired PIR detectors capable of being frequently triggered are installed in the system and the system is not unset (disarmed) properly when someone enters the
+This is to limit the number of SMS reports sent if hard-wired PIR detectors capable of being frequently triggered are installed in the system and the system is not unset (disarmed) properly when someone enters the building.

-6910 multiple simultaneous intruder alarms allowed
+6 9 1 0 multiple simultaneous intruder alarms allowed